 The student who is able to find out what is affecting another student is encouraged to not disclose this information to anyone other than a teacher or counsellor at school.
-The student has a responsibility to avoid spreading rumours and to not discuss this information with friends .
+The student has a responsibility to avoid spreading rumours and to keep this information confidential.